| | |

 Make the Eggs

-• Then pour egg mixture into the warmed pan and cook for 2-3 minutes on medium heat.
+• Pour scrambled egg mixture into pan and cook for 2-3 minutes on low-medium heat.
+Do not move egg mixture while it cooks (or it will stick).

 Assemble biscuits

-• Optional – Warm assembled biscuits in the oven at 425 for 2 minutes or until cheese melts.
+• Warm assembled biscuits in the oven at 425 for 2-3 minutes or until cheese melts.
 Enjoy!

 Keyword sourdough breakast sandwiches